A super generation of monarchs led by their fearless leader, Beaucup, migrate to Mexico.

 “But what do mean ... shake things up?”

 “I don't know, choose a name for yourselves.
 Maybe, start there.
-Many know about the geese and their formation, but know little of the monarch migration.”
+Many know about the geese and their formation, but do not know about the monarch migration.”

 With that, Samuel flew away and left Beaucup to consider several things.
-He thought about the swan's suggestion for a name, referring to their migration as magnificent.
-And he wondered how he could lead millions of monarchs not only to Mexico, but to the same trees where their great-grandparents stayed.
+He thought about the swan's suggestion for a name and how he referred to their migration as magnificent.
+And he wondered how would he lead millions of monarchs not only to Mexico, but to the same trees where their great-grandparents stayed.
 It all seemed utterly impossible.
 Of course, he had no way of knowing it would only be possible by overcoming several obstacles along the way.
 And that by doing so, completing the second miracle.